IllyShaieb/ACE/README.md

 - **Time:**
   - Tell the current time (e.g., "what time is it?")
   - Calculate future time (e.g., "what will the time be in 2 hours?")

+## Setting up APIs and Skills

+ACE uses external APIs and services to provide some of its functionality.
+You'll need to set up accounts and configure the following:

+- **Weather:**
+  _Note: ACE uses WeatherAPI to get weather data._

+  1. Sign up for a free account at [WeatherAPI](https://www.weatherapi.com/).
+  2. Obtain your API key from the WeatherAPI dashboard.
+  3. In your `.env` file:
+      - Set the `ACE_WEATHER_API_KEY` variable to your WeatherAPI key.
+      - Set the `ACE_HOME_LOCATION` variable to your home location (e.g., "London").

+- **To-Do List:**
+  _Note: Currently, ACE only supports ToDoist as the to-do list manager._

+  1. Sign up for a [ToDoist](https://todoist.com/) account if you don't already have one.
+  2. Go to [ToDoist Developers](https://developer.todoist.com/) and create an app to obtain your API key.
+  3. In your `.env` file:
+      - Set the `ACE_TODO_MANAGER` variable to `todoist`.
+      - Set the `ACE_TODO_MANAGER_API_KEY` variable to your ToDoist API key.

 ## Contributing